srkovnar/wherehouse/subsystems/communication/README.md

 ## TL;DR for TAs and Instructors <a name="tldr"></a>

-The code you're looking for is at `subsystems/communication/esp8266_firmware/esp8266_release/esp8266_release.ino`.
-All of the other files in `subsystems/communication/esp8266_firmware` are used for testing.
-If you want to see my code, that's where you should look.
+The code used for the ESP8266 in the Midterm Demo is at `subsystems/communication/esp8266_firmware/esp8266_release/esp8266_release.ino`.
+The files contained in `subsystems/communication/esp8266_test_code` were used for testing and are not being used in the design at this time.
+They are being kept solely as documentation.

 ## About this folder <a name="about"></a>

 This folder (`wherehouse/subsystems/communication`) contains the code used to test the Communications subsystem of the Wherehouse, Team 23's Spring 2023 ECE senior design project.

 The Communication subsystem is responsible for interactions between the STM32F0 microcontroller and ESP8266 Wi-Fi module.

 ## Hardware Dependencies <a name="hardware"></a>

 The code for ESP8266 devices has been tested on Ai-Thinker's ESP8266 ESP-01 modules.

 For flashing and testing the ESP8266 ESP-01 modules, I recommend using a ESP-01 USB adapter.
 You can find these from multiple different vendors.
 I found mine on eBay.

 ## Software Dependencies <a name="software"></a>